BlaineAndersonDev/CRAE_2019_Skeleton/readme.md

         * In the server directory create a file called `.babelrc` and paste this in:
           * `{ "presets": ["@babel/preset-env"] }`
-          * This "preset" is what allows for a majorrity of ES6 to ES5 conversions.
+          * This "preset" is what allows for a majority of ES6 to ES5 conversions.

+        * In the server directory create another file called `.gitignore` and paste this in:
+          ```
+          # dependencies
+          *node_modules/*
+          /.pnp
+          .pnp.js

+          # testing
+          /coverage

+          # production
+          /build

+          # misc
+          .DS_Store
+          .env.local
+          .env.development.local
+          .env.test.local
+          .env.production.local

+          npm-debug.log*
+          yarn-debug.log*
+          yarn-error.log*
+          node_modules/
+          ```

         * In server.js paste the following in:
         ```